dart-lang/language/working/0546-patterns/exhaustiveness.md

 Type promotion can safely assume any switch is exhaustive and promote accordingly.
 If that turns out to not be a case, a compile error will be reported anyway, so promotion doesn't matter.

+## Changelog

+### 1.1

+-   Specify that constants are treated as subtypes based on identity.
+This way, we can get reachability errors on duplicate constant cases.

+-   Specify how null-check, null-assert, cast, and declaration matcher patterns are lifted.

+-   Handle nullable and `FutureOr` types in expand type.